-- 1. All manning issues - 2.
-Approvals for Engine Automation (PUMS/MAMS); - 3.
-Drydock examination or other survey extensions in excess of 90 days - 4.
-Issuance of Permits to Proceed for repairs - 5.
-Exemptions or equivalencies to international conventions; (examples: Load Line, SOLAS and MARPOL) - 6.
-Issuance of Excursion Permits - 7.
-Change of employment inspections - 8.
-Critical Area Inspection Plan (CAIP) enrollment/examinations - 9.
-Issuance of Certificates of Alternative Compliance (COLREGS) - 10.
-Approval of a vessel's enrollment in the Under Water In Lieu of Drydock (UWILD) Program - 11.
-Approvals of safety equipment, materials, installations, and qualifications required by Title 46 CFR Part 2.75 - 12.
-Issuance of Continuous Synopsis Records (CSR) - 13.
-Issuance of Approval and assessment of Ship Security Plans - 14.
+- 1. All manning issues; - 2.
+Final approvals for Engine Automation (PUMS/MAMS); - 3.
+Drydock examination or other survey extensions in excess of 90 days; - 4.
+Issuance of Permits to Proceed for repairs; - 5.
+Exemptions or equivalencies to international conventions; (examples: Load Line, SOLAS and MARPOL); - 6.
+Issuance of Excursion Permits; - 7.
+Change of employment inspections; - 8.
+Critical Area Inspection Plan (CAIP) enrollment/examinations; - 9.
+Issuance of Certificates of Alternative Compliance (COLREGS); - 10.
+Approval of a vessel's enrollment in the Under Water In Lieu of Drydock (UWILD) Program, in accordance with NVIC 1-89 (series); - 11.
+Approvals of safety equipment, materials, installations, and qualifications required by Title 46 CFR Part 2.75; - 12.
+Issuance of Continuous Synopsis Records (CSR); - 13.
+Issuance of Approval and assessment of Ship Security Plans; - 14.
 Issuance of International Ship Security Certificates; - 15.
 Major Conversion Determinations; and - 16.
-Ballast Water Management compliance and enforcement
+Ballast Water Management compliance and enforcement.